ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 .. note:: If you have to rebuild the containers, make sure to keep the volume ``docker_ckan_cert``.
-  Deleting and recreating this volume will force the ``cert`` container to request a new certificate from Let's Encrypt or startup, and you will quickly exceed the 20 certs/week (but at most 5 certs/week for each domain) rate limit.
+  Deleting and recreating this volume will force the ``cert`` container to request a new certificate from Let's Encrypt on startup, and you will quickly exceed the 20 certs/week (but at most 5 certs/week for each domain) rate limit.

 ---------------------------